lanterndata/docs/06-lantern-cli/03-index.md

 # Create Index

-With the Lantern CLI, you can create an HNSW index externally to Postgres, without consuming database resources, and import it.
+With the Lantern CLI's `create-index` routine, you can create an HNSW index externally to Postgres, without consuming database resources, and import it.

-You can read more about the benchmarking and performance of Lantern Index in [this](/blog/hnsw-index-creation) blog post.
+You can read more about how we were able to improve index creation times by 90x over `pgvector` in [this](/blog/hnsw-index-creation) blog post.

 ## Prerequisites

 - [Lantern CLI](/docs/lantern-cli/install)
 - Postgres database with the [Lantern extension](/docs/lantern-db/install) installed

-## Set Up Data
+### Set Up Data

 Note: You can skip this step if you already have vector data in your database